Underage DUI in the East Bay

 While this is the law, a driver can still refuse.
 However, refusing to submit to this test can lead to harsh penalties.

-If you are a minor and have been charged with DUI or other alcohol-related offenses, it is a good idea to consult with a DUI defense attorney in the area.
-Lynn Gorelick has been defending clients in both Alameda and Contra Costa Counties for more than 30 years.
+If you are a minor, or your child has been charged with DUI or other alcohol-related offenses, it is a good idea to consult with a DUI defense attorney in the area.
+Lynn Gorelick has been defending clients in both Alameda and Contra Costa Counties for more than 37 years.
 If you are seeking legal representation, do not hesitate to contact Gorelick Law Offices at (510) 785-1444 or (925) 847-3006.